Olympic pipeline explosion

-On June 10, 1999, the Olympic pipeline operated by Olympic Pipe Line Company, carrying gasoline at the time, exploded in Whatcom Falls Park in Bellingham, Washington.
-The disaster started at 3:25 PM PDT (22:25 UTC) when a mostly underground gasoline pipeline that crossed Whatcom and Hanna Creeks ruptured due to various errors and malfunctions on the part of Olympic Pipeline and others.
-The gasoline vapors exploded at 5:02 PM PDT, sending a fireball down Whatcom Creek.
+On June 10, 1999, the Olympic pipeline operated by Olympic Pipeline Company, carrying gasoline at the time, exploded in Whatcom Falls Park in Bellingham, Washington, United States.
+The disaster began at 3:25 p.m.
+PDT (22:25 UTC) when an underground gasoline pipeline crossing Whatcom and Hannah Creeks ruptured.
+The incident was caused by a series of errors and malfunctions involving Olympic Pipeline, compounded by an excavator's failure to call in and locate the damaged section.
+The gasoline vapors exploded at 5:02 p.m.
+PDT, sending a fireball down Whatcom Creek.
 Three people died in the incident.

 Background

 Olympic Pipe Line Company ran a network of fuel pipes beginning at refineries in Whatcom County and Anacortes and running south to Seattle and Portland.
 In 1999, the pipeline was owned and operated by Equilon, a joint venture between Shell Oil and Texaco.
 As of 2006, the pipeline is 65% owned by Enbridge and 35% owned by BP.

 Disaster

 The disaster began as Olympic Pipeline was transporting gasoline from Cherry Point Refinery to terminals in Seattle and Portland, Oregon.
 A pressure relief valve that was improperly configured failed to open in the 16 in pipeline, which resulted in a surge of pressure after an automatic valve shut for unknown reasons.
-This resulted in the line rupturing at 3:25 that afternoon, and gasoline began spilling into Hanna Creek just above its confluence with Whatcom Creek.
-As the gasoline continued to spill, many people in the area called 911 to report the gasoline smell, and an Olympic Pipeline employee who was in the area called the company to inquire whether they had an anomaly.
+This resulted in the line rupturing at 3:25 that afternoon, and gasoline began spilling into Hannah Creek just above its confluence with Whatcom Creek.
+As the gasoline continued to spill, many people in the area called 9-1-1 to report the gasoline smell, and an Olympic Pipeline employee who was in the area called the company to inquire whether they had an anomaly.

 When the Bellingham Fire Department arrived, massive amounts of gasoline had turned the creek pink, and the fumes were overwhelming.
-The fire department notified Olympic Pipe Line of the leak and evacuated the area around the creek.
+The fire department notified Olympic Pipeline of the leak and evacuated the area around the creek.

-The gasoline exploded at 5:02 PM.
+The gasoline exploded at 5:02 p.m.
 The black smoke plume extended to an altitude of 30000 ft and the smoke from the explosion was visible from Vancouver to Anacortes.
 The fire exceeded 2000 F. Local businesses were evacuated, Interstate 5 was closed to traffic, and the Coast Guard stopped maritime traffic in Bellingham Bay in anticipation of the fire travelling the entire length of the creek.
 However, the fire never extended past Interstate 5.

-Emergency responders stopped most of the fires by 6:30 PM; the smoke dissipated by 7:00.
+Emergency responders stopped most of the fires by 6:30 p.m.; the smoke dissipated by 7:00.